Vallasc/Image-processing-on-spark/README.md

 And if you haven't done it yet you have to enable billing for the project.

 The first step is to do the setup of the notebook environment variables.
-You will be asked to enable access to your google drive.
+You will be asked to enable access to your Google Drive and Google credentials.
 ![create env file](./docs/env.png)
-Then you need to compile the file that is created in the root of your google drive with your project id and the name you want to give the bucket.
+Then you need to fill the file that is created in the root of your google drive with your project id and the name you want to give the bucket.

+Finally run all the cells in *Setup environment*, this will create a new bucket and all the the *./data* files are copied into it.
+It also create a new directory (*./bucket*) on the Colab runtime that is directly binded to the cloud storage bucket.

 #### Simple job
 To run a simple cluster with 2 workers (8 core) execute the cell *Simple cluster*.
 You can change the commands parameters to meet your needs.